MicrosoftDocs/azure-reference-other/studio-module-reference/two-class-boosted-decision-tree.md

     + In a [regression](boosted-decision-tree-regression.md) model, the squared loss is used, and the gradient is the current output, minus the target).

-4. Use the example to fit a weak learner by using that gradient as the target function.
+4. Use the examples to fit a **weak learner**, using the gradient just defined as the target function.

 5. Add that weak learner to the ensemble with a strength indicated by the learning rate, and if desired, go to Step 2.

-    The weak learners in this implementation are the least-squares regression trees, which use the gradients calculated in Step 3 as the target.
+    In this implementation, the weak learners are the least-squares regression trees, based on the gradients calculated in Step 3.
 The trees are subject to the following restrictions:

     + They are trained up to a maximum number of leaves.